-MGM240P modules come with two antenna solution variants: A built-in antenna or a 50 $\Omega$ -matched RF pin to support an external antenna.
+MGM240S modules come with two antenna solution variants: a built-in integral ground loop type antenna realized by a PCB trace design, or a 50Ω -matched RF pin to support an external antenna.
 Typical performance characteristics for the built-in antenna are detailed in the table below.
-See 4.18 Antenna Radiation and Efficiency and 11.1 Qualified Antennas for other relevant details.
+See Section 4.18 Typical Performance Curves and Section 11.1 Qualified Antennas for other relevant details.